 - 1. Explain how and why elements are generally arranged on the Periodic Table - 2.
-Name the family of elements in groups 1, 2, 7 and 8 - 3.
-Describe the difference between metals and non-metals - 4.
+Name the family of elements in groups 1, 2, 7 - 3.
+Describe the difference between metals and - 4.
 Describe the structure of atoms in terms of protons, neutrons and electrons - 5.
 Describe the relative mass and relative charge of protons, neutrons and electrons - 6.
 Draw Bohr's simple model of an atom for elements with atomic numbers 1-20 - 7.
-Define atomic number, mass number, isotopes, relative atomic mass, relative molecular mass' - 8.
+Define atomic number, mass number, isotopes, relative molecular mass' - 8.
 Calculate number of protons, electrons, neutrons in an atom, isotope or ion - 9.
 Calculate mass number of an element